-An unexploded Mills grenade has been encountered at the Battle of Britain Memorial in Kent.
+An unexploded Mills grenade has been discovered at the Battle of Britain Memorial in Kent.
 Contractors uncovered the suspicious device while installing new gates at the site of a WWII artillery battery.

 The Battle of Britain Memorial was constructed on the site of a coastal artillery battery.
 Capel Battery was built in 1941 in the early years of WWII.

-With the collapse of France in June 1940 Britain faced the prospect of invasion.
-Accordingly, there was an urgent need for long range guns to defend the coast.
+With the collapse of France in June 1940, Britain faced the prospect of invasion.
+Therefore, there was an urgent need for long range guns to defend the coast.
 The area around Dover, only 22 miles from German occupied France, was especially vulnerable.